adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Summary

 For many developers, including myself, the disadvantages of CSS preprocessors outweigh the advantages by quite a distance.
-The disadvantages are all self-induced issues due to choosing a technology which makes some things harder.
-There are also simple solutions to problems using regular CSS.
+Remember that these disavantages are self-induced due to the choice of using such technologies.
+As described there *are* simple solutions to CSS reuse and modularisation.
 It's worth noting for the second time that *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
-Keep things simple and be concious of any decisions that have a long term impact.
+Keep things simple and be concious of any decisions that have potential to cause development pain.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>
+	<dd><a href="http://thesassway.com/intermediate/using-source-maps-with-sass">Source Maps with SASS</a></dd>
+	<dt class="citation" id="ref1">[1]</dt>
 	<dd><a href="http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo">Generated files and version control</a></dd>
-	<dt class="citation" id="ref1">[1]</dt>
+	<dt class="citation" id="ref2">[2]</dt>
 	<dd><a href="http://www.nczonline.net/blog/2015/04/14/consensus-driven-development/">Consencus Driven Development</a></dd>
-	<dt class="citation" id="ref2">[2]</dt>
+	<dt class="citation" id="ref3">[3]</dt>
 	<dd><a href="http://blog.millermedeiros.com/the-problem-with-css-pre-processors/">The problem with CSS preprocessors</a></dd>
-	<dt class="citation" id="ref3">[3]</dt>
+	<dt class="citation" id="ref4">[4]</dt>
 	<dd><a href="http://jaketrent.com/post/cons-css-preprocessors/">File size deceiving (CSS Preprocessors)</a></dd>
 </dl>